All Episodes

 Why did I write this book?

-Well, you just want money, Hannah.
+Well, you just want money, Hannett.

 I don't need the money.

-My last book I gave every penny away.
+My last book, I gave every penny away.

 The profit.

-Everywhere I didn't take one penny for myself in the last book.
+I didn't take one penny for myself in the last book.

 I didn't do it.

-I was conservative victory.
+That was conservative victory.

 It was 2010.